 Allows you to recommend a guardian if you ever need a guardian in the future.

 Almost every Georgian over the age of 18 should have an Advance Directive in place.
 This is not a form just for the elderly or the disabled.
 Accidents, sudden illnesses and healthcare crises are equal opportunity events that can cause severe impairment in any of us at anytime.
 Completing an Advance Directive proactively (before it’s too late) will authorize an informed person to make your important healthcare decisions should you be unable to do so.

 This is a statutory form and can be found for free online.
-You can download a copy here.
+Click on the picture below to download a copy!
 After you print it out, complete it with your loved ones, sign it, and then have two witnesses sign it.
 No notary or attorney is required.

-What do I do with the form once completed?
+What do you do with the form once completed?